TrackPolitics logoTrackPolitics

 AI-generated

-Alan Mak is the Conservative Member of Parliament for Havant, first elected in 2015.
-He has held senior government and shadow roles in finance, business and technology portfolios, including Exchequer Secretary to the Treasury in 2022 and Minister of State for Business and Trade in 2024, and has since served in shadow roles on the Treasury and in science, innovation and technology.
+Alan Mak is the Conservative MP for Havant, first elected in 2015.
+He has held government roles, including Exchequer Secretary to the Treasury in 2022 and Minister of State for Business and Trade in 2024 (jointly with the Cabinet Office), and has also served in party whip and shadow roles, reflecting a career focused on finance, business and trade policy.

 Voting Patterns